Sabine Franklin

 Born and bred New Yorker, I am an interdisciplinary scholar that examines how low-income nations govern disease outbreaks.

 I completed my PhD in Economics at the University of Westminster in London, UK in 2020.
 The dissertation examines the local governance of 2014 Ebola outbreak in Sierra Leone and Liberia.
 I am interested in local politics in West Africa, especially on issues of health and development.
-I was a recipient of the 2022-2023 AAUW postdoctoral research leave fellowship and was hosted at the Macmillan Center for International and Area Studies at Yale University, am currently a Fellow for the Governance and Local Development Institute at the University of Gothenburg, and a Visiting Researcher at the Westminster Development Policy Network at the University of Westminster.
-I am the incoming Mellon Postdoctoral Fellow at Wellesley College in the Africana Studies department.
+I was a recipient of the 2022-2023 AAUW postdoctoral research leave fellowship and was hosted at the Macmillan Center for International and Area Studies at Yale University and a Visiting Researcher at the Westminster Development Policy Network at the University of Westminster.
+Currently, I am the Mellon Postdoctoral Fellow at Wellesley College.
 My latest article on the Ebola outbreak was recently published in the world-renown Journal of Institutional Economics.
 I am currently finishing my research project on COVID-19 emergency strategies in Sierra Leone.

 Education